atlassian-labs/cloud-transition-tools/README.md

 Basic Spring Boot project setup with Maven.

-1. Create `applicatoin.properties` file in `src/main/resources` directory.
-Refer to
+1. Create `application.properties` file in root directory.
+Refer to [application.properties](src/main/resources/application.properties.template) for a reference.
-   [application.properties](src/main/resources/application.properties.template) for a reference.
+2. Make sure to set `cloudURL` in `application.properties` file along with optional values for data store and loader.

-2. Update `application.properties` with cloudUrl, data loader and database configuration.
+3. If you are using persistent storage, make sure to set the database details as well.

-3. Run Maven build and start the Spring Boot application.
+###### Run Maven build and start the Spring Boot application.
 ```
 mvn clean install -DskipTests
 mvn spring-boot:run